 3. Hand washing with rubber gloves

-4. Protect your hands in cold weather
+4. Protect your hands from cold